GO Transit: Fares

 The Presto system allows passengers to load money on a reloadable card.
 Passengers pay their fare by "tapping" on and off on busses and trains.
-With each tap, the system calculates the fare for the ride, and it is deducted from the balance of the card.
+With each tap, the system calculates the fare for the ride along with a discount from the full fare ticket depending on the card type, and it is deducted from the balance of the card.
 The card can also be linked to a credit or debit card and set on autoload, so that it automatically adds a certain amount of money as soon as the balance decreases past a certain level.

 Since August 11, 2022, contactless credit/debit cards (Visa, MasterCard, American Express, Interac) & their associated mobile wallets such as Apple and Google Pay have been accepted on GO Transit in which a passenger taps on and off with their credit card on a PRESTO card fare reader.
 Contactless credit cards can also be used to pay transit fares – by tapping on PRESTO fare readers – across the Greater Toronto Area and are eligible for the free transfer on those supporting transit services providers which is included in the cost of the GO Transit fare (where accepted).

 GO Trains use a "proof-of-payment" policy where the fare system is run on an "honour system".
 Passengers are required to carry a valid GO paper or digital ticket or pass, a tapped-in credit/debit card/mobile wallet or Presto card to prove that they paid for their fares.
 Passengers may be subject to random fare inspections at any time during travel.
 This system is designed to reduce costs and improve efficiency.
 Enforcement of this system is carried out via Metrolinx's By-law No. 2 that, by reference to the Provincial Offences Act, imposes a $35 to $200 fine for fare evasion.

 Although children ages 0 to 12 years of age, CAF members, and veterans can ride fare-free on GO Transit, they may be required to show proof of eligibility when getting a Presto card.